 It’s really a shame that the most charming among us, the People Pleasers, get such short shrift.
 But whilst morally unfair, it is also natural and inevitable.

-What it does mean is that if you are a People Pleaser it’s you who has the most to gain from cultivating the courage to be disliked, so that you can bring your gifts to the world.
-It’s very possible to learn your way around the fear that holds you back from blossoming into a fully-fledged Community Member or Go-getter.
+What it does mean is that if you are a People Pleaser it’s you who has the most to gain from cultivating more courage to be disliked, so that you can bring your gifts to the world.
+It is very possible to learn your way around the fear that holds you back from blossoming into a fully-fledged Community Member or Go-getter.

-I know this because I have guided several people on this journey successfully.
+I know this because I have guided several people on this journey and seen them succeed.

-There’s no need to worry about ending up at the other end of the spectrum, selfish and heartless.
+In case you are worried about ending up at the other end of the spectrum — selfish and heartless — don’t be.
 I can confidently say that’s not going to happen.
 So, lovely People Pleasers, put your worries aside and start building your courage to be disliked, because the world needs you.

 Terminology This article uses the words Sociopath and Psychopath to make a distinction of degree: – A Sociopath is manipulative, remorseless and deeply selfish.
-They don’t care if they injure or indirectly kill others.
-However, these are collateral effects of their emotional detachment and selfishness, rather than their core motivation. – A Psychopath even more profoundly harms others and does it in a very purposeful, intentional way, because they get a kick out of it.
+They don’t care if they injure, kill or impoverish others.
+However, these are collateral effects of their emotional detachment and selfishness, rather than their core motivation. – A Psychopath even more profoundly harms others and does it in a purposeful, intentional way, because they get a kick out of it.
 In psychiatry this distinction is not usually made.
 Psychopathy is the only word used to describe the gradations of callous lack of empathy that characterise both of these variants of Antisocial Personality Disorder (ASPD).